 The most common problem by far that I have encountered with children and behavioral sleep disorders is that most children who experience problems falling asleep have never learned to fall asleep without a breast or bottle in their mouths.
-This problem of needing this sleep crutch (noshing to fall asleep) compounds as they get older and no longer physically need a bottle or breast before going to sleep.
+This problem of needing this sleep crutch compounds as they get older and no longer physically need a bottle or breast before going to sleep.
 As they become toddlers, they are not equipped with the necessary tools and habits to put themselves to sleep.
 The good news is that it’s never too late to address the problem of baby feeding at night and remedy it.
+Learn how to end night feedings.

 With children from six to twelve months, I usually suggest a gentle and gradual elimination of nighttime feedings.
 Overnight, try cutting down on nursing time.
 If she usually feeds for twenty minutes during the night, give her fifteen.
 Keep cutting back every few days until she’s ready to give it up.
 Make sure you unlatch her when she finishes eating heartily; don’t let her gently suckle and doze.
 Get her back to bed while she’s drowsy or awake.
 Same with the bottle -let her eat, but don’t let her play with it.
 With a nighttime bottle, you can also try switching to a smaller bottle, put less formula in the bottle, or gradually dilute the formula so that when it gets very watery, she might decide it’s not worth getting up for.
 When the nursing is cut back to five minutes, or the bottle to three ounces, it’s time to stop – anything smaller is just a tease.